vicosurge/NTP-Monlist-Amplification-Attack/README.md

 ## TODO
 1. Implement method to allow IP addresses to be sent through the CLI as an alternative to a file.
-2. Potentially remove -T flag as it is not really needed, the script can figure out how many threads are to be run